Explore Jobs

 Mar.
 20, 2024

 Research Summary.
-After extensive research by the Zippia data science team, we identified these details of correction officer salary by state for the United States:
+After extensive research by the Zippia data science team, we have compiled the latest information on correction officer salaries across the United States for 2026:

 Background

-Here’s a quick snapshot of the top ten states for correction officer salaries:
+Here’s a quick overview of the top ten states for correction officer salaries in 2026:

 1. Hawaii (Jobs)